 456 m gain | 5.4 km return | 2.5 hour return | Dog friendly

-Helicopter Hill is a great hike to do if you’re wanting more of a challenging going up hill.
+Helicopter Hill is a great hike to do if you’re wanting more of a challenge going up hill.
 The track is mostly through the forest and can be made into a loop hike or a there and back hike.
-Starting at Mistletoe Flat Campground the track climbs through Beech forest along a relatively well-formed path.
-Look out for tree routes especially at the beginning of the hike.
-The last 15 minutes of the track when you reach the track junction at Lyndon Saddle becomes quite rocky as it takes you up to the summit.
+Starting at Mistletoe Flat Campground, the track climbs through Beech forest along a relatively well-formed path.
+The last 15 minutes of the track when you reach the track junction at Lyndon Saddle becomes quite rocky as it takes you up to the top of the hill.

-The scenery at the top are amazing with 360° views over the Craigieburn area.
+The scenery at the top is amazing with 360° views over the Craigieburn area.
 Trekking poles would be useful especially for the last push to the summit.
-This track does climb quickly over a short period of time but the overall time to hike isn’t that long.
+This track climbs quickly over a short period of time, but the overall time to hike isn’t that long.
 It is also a shared track with mountain bikers so be on the lookout!

 Top tip!
 If you do want a longer walk, when you come down from the summit, take the Luge track at the Lyndon Saddle track junction.
 This will go down through the forest and join up with the access road which goes back to the car park.
 This track takes approximately 1 hour adding about half an hour than if you went down the way you came.